- Asia & the Pacific Policy Studies

 - Contact us

 The conference program is available for download here.
 Hard copies will also be provided to conference attendees.

-At the 2017 AAC we will be presenting plenary sessions on rethinking governance, the crisis in humanitarian aid, and Asian approaches to engaging the private sector in development cooperation.
+At the 2017 AAC we presented plenary sessions on rethinking governance, the crisis in humanitarian aid, and Asian approaches to engaging the private sector in development cooperation.